RiverMckegney/lab-5-mckegneyr/lab-5-student-mckegneyr.md

 Part of learning to program is learning from a variety of resources.
 Thus, I expect you will use resources that you find on the internet.
-There is, however, an important balance between copying someone else's code and *using their code to learn*.
+There is, however, an important balance between copying someone else’s code and *using their code to learn*.

 Therefore, if you use external resources, I want to know about it.

--   If you used Google, you are expected to "inform" me of any resources you used by **pasting the link to the resource in a code comment next to where you used that resource**.
+-   If you used Google, you are expected to “inform” me of any resources you used by **pasting the link to the resource in a code comment next to where you used that resource**.

--   If you used ChatGPT, you are expected to "inform" me of the assistance you received by (1) indicating somewhere in the problem that you used ChatGPT (e.g., below the question prompt or as a code comment), and (2) downloading and including the `.txt` file
+-   If you used ChatGPT, you are expected to “inform” me of the assistance you received by (1) indicating somewhere in the problem that you used ChatGPT (e.g., below the question prompt or as a code comment), and (2) downloading and including the `.txt` file